Skip to Main Content

 Purpose

-The purpose of the Governance Committee is to assist the New York State Thruway Authority and the New York State Canal Corporation (Authority/Corporation) Boards by:
+In conformance with §2824(7) of the Public Authorities Law, the purpose of the Governance Committee (“Committee”) is to assist the New York State Thruway Authority (“Authority”) Board (“Board”) by:

-• Keeping the Boards informed of current best practices in corporate governance;
+• Keeping the Board informed of current best practices in corporate governance, including reviewing corporate governance trends, and recommending updates to the Authority’s corporate governance policies;

-• Advising those responsible for appointing members to the Boards on the skills, qualities and professional or educational experiences necessary to be effective Board Members;
+• Advising those responsible for appointing members to the Board on the skills, qualities and professional or educational experiences necessary to be effective Board Members;

 • Examining ethical and conflict of interest issues;